ironsigma/unrev/README.md

 ```

 This will checkout the revision specified into a temporary file.
-The name of the file is displayed, it will not be deleted, and must be cleaned up manually.
+The name of the file is displayed, it will not be deleted, and must be cleaned up manually
+unless `--stdout` option is specified.

 # Under The Hood